Neotys-Labs/Worksoft-Certify/README.md

 ## Overview

 C# extension to integrate [Worksoft Certify](https://www.worksoft.com/) with [NeoLoad](https://www.neotys.com/neoload/overview) for Script maintenance.
-It allows you to interact with the NeoLoad [Design API](https://www.neotys.com/documents/doc/neoload/latest/en/html/#11265.htm) to convert a SAP GUI or Web Worksoft Certify Process to a NeoLoad User Path or update an existing User Path.
+It allows you to interact with the NeoLoad [Design API](https://www.neotys.com/documents/doc/neoload/latest/en/html/#11265.htm) to convert an SAP GUI or Web Worksoft Certify Process to a NeoLoad User Path or update an existing User Path.

 | Property | Value |
 | ----------------    | ----------------   |